 On arrival at NEH one of our friendly Reception Team will be pleased to welcome you.
 If you have brought your horse for an appointment, your veterinary Specialist will be with you shortly to consult with you about your horses complaint.
 Our reception area has comfortable seating and a range of reading material.
 The Reception Team will be happy to make fresh tea or coffee.

 Pharmacy is located at the back of the reception area.
 Our nurse team are available to dispense medicines prescribed by our veterinary surgeons, or any dressing materials and wormers you may need to purchase.
 If there is nobody at the window, please ring the bell and someone will be with you shortly.
+Please note:

 The surgery unit contains two state-of-the-art theatres, one dedicated to orthopaedic surgery and the other used for soft tissue surgery.
 They are located in a closed suite with filtered, conditioned air delivered under positive pressure.
 There are four padded anaesthetic induction and recovery stalls, one of which includes a specialised assisted recovery system for high risk orthopaedic patients.
 The induction stalls lead to an intervening prep area where horses are prepared for surgery, before being taken into theatre.